Police Cautions and Convictions – Disclosure to the GMC –

 Duty to Inform Employers of Criminal Charges, and Convictions

-Doctors should also ensure that they promptly inform their employers of any caution or other police sanction, charge or conviction, otherwise they might well face misconduct allegations at the employment level.
+Doctors should also ensure that they promptly inform their employers (or any private hospital or other place of work where a doctor enjoys practising privileges) of any caution or other police sanction, charge or conviction, otherwise they might well face misconduct allegations at the employment level.
 An employee must empower their employer to consider clinical governance risk management, to protect the public and uphold confidence in the employer’s clinical services.
 Most contracts have express terms that a doctor should disclose such matters.
 But where the contract is silent, an employer will often argue that there is an implied duty on the part of the doctor to disclose such matters, as part of the mutual trust and confidence requirements of employment.